lmullen/americas-public-bible/website/content/verse/romans-13-1/index.md

 \]

-But even apologists for slavery, like those at Princeton University, had to explain how the power of the slaveholder over the slave, implied by the verse, "Slaves obey your masters," was not the same despotic power over governemtns implied by Romans 13.[^3]
+But even apologists for slavery, like those at Princeton University, had to explain how the power of the slaveholder over the slave, implied by the verse, "Slaves obey your masters," was not the same despotic power over governemtns implied by Romans 13.[^8]

-A common position was that rulers and the church were separate from one another, and that overstepping bounds was not within the spirit of this verse.
-POTENTIAL IMAGE https://chroniclingamerica.loc.gov/lccn/sn84022687/1839-12-07/ed-1/seq-3/\#words=let+every+soul+subject+unto+higher+powers+power+god+powers+ordained+god

-This had particular concern about Catholicism: fear of Catholic power, including if Catholics quoted the verse. https://chroniclingamerica.loc.gov/lccn/sn83016475/1840-11-12/ed-1/seq-2/\#words=let+every+soul+subject+unto+higher+powers+power+god+powers+ordained+god

-But Catholics, dealing with know-nothings, also quoted the verse indicating that they were proponents of obeying the civil magistrates. https://chroniclingamerica.loc.gov/lccn/sn86071378/1855-07-11/ed-1/seq-1/\#words=let+every+soul+subject+unto+higher+powers+power+god+powers+ordained+god

-Some Catholics were bolder, arguing that the pope had capacity to release people from obedience.
-Orestes Brownson.
-"The Pope is the proper authority to decide for me whether the Constitution of this country is or is not repugnant to the laws of God": https://chroniclingamerica.loc.gov/lccn/sn83045450/1855-07-21/ed-1/seq-2/\#words=let+every+soul+subject+unto+higher+powers+power+god+powers+ordained+god

-Definite figure: Quotation about whether or not you can resist the constitution. https://chroniclingamerica.loc.gov/lccn/sn84038582/1845-10-31/ed-1/seq-1/\#words=let+every+soul+subject+unto+higher+powers+power+god+powers+ordained+god

 Romans 13 erupted into the public debate in 1850 with the passage of the Fugitive Slave Act.
 That law gave teeth to a provision in the Constitution by requiring that state officials and even "all good citizens" aid in returning people who had escaped slavery to bondage.
 Defenders of the slave system dismissed the abolitionist argument that the act was "opposed to the Divine Law."
 The Richmond Daily Dispatch was sure that there were "hundreds" of "passages from Scripture proving the slavery has the divine sanction," among them Romans 13, which demanded cooperation with the return of fugitive slaves.
 A North Carolina paper railed that "these Christians in the free States set up their judgments against that of the Almighty, and blindly strike against all law, order, and right!"
 It bluntly called down Paul's threat of "damnation" as "Divine vengeance upon their evil deeds."